zbomLeo/WH-MSDM/README.md

 # WH-MSDM

-WH-MSDM is a W-Hilbert curve based multiscale data model for spatial indexing and management of 3D geological blocks.
+WH-MSDM is a W-Hilbert curve based multiscale data model for spatial indexing and management of 3D geological blocks in Digital Earth applications.

-If you have any questions, please don't hesitate to reach out by email to the authors.
-Subsequent updates will be disseminated through the project's GitHub repository.
+This repository contains the source code for the paper "WH-MSDM: a W-Hilbert curve-based multiscale data model for spatial indexing and management of 3D geological blocks in Digital Earth applications" by **Genshen Chen et al.**

+Corresponding author: **Prof. Gang Liu (liugang@cug.edu.cn)**

+Affiliation: School of Computer Science, China University of Geosciences(Wuhan)

+Date: Nov.
+17, 2025

 ## Project structure